Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - The motion material for a permitted hearing shall be sent by email to the following email address: Toronto.email@example.com.

-H.1 Matters Properly Brought before a Master in Construction Lien Ex Parte Court
+H.1 Matters Properly Brought before an Associate Judge in Construction Lien Ex Parte Court

-- Construction lien masters are hearing matters properly brought in construction lien ex parte court.
+- Construction lien associate judges are hearing matters properly brought in construction lien ex parte court.
 In particular, the following matters will be heard:

 - Motions that may be brought without notice as provided in the Construction Act;